nopSolutions/nopCommerce-Docs/en/developer/tutorials/azure-deploy.md

     - Install Azure CLI: [https://azure.microsoft.com/documentation/articles/xplat-cli-install/](https://azure.microsoft.com/documentation/articles/xplat-cli-install/)

 1. **Get NuGet to work at command line level.** The default behavior of the KUDO script is to check for NuGet packages.
    - To get access to the `Nuget.exe` file you could either download from here: [https://docs.nuget.org/consume/command-line-reference](https://docs.nuget.org/consume/command-line-reference).
-You can also "Enable automatic restore of NuGet packages" in you Visual Studio 2019, and it will be added to your project automatically.
+You can also "Enable automatic restore of NuGet packages" in you Visual Studio, and it will be added to your project automatically.

    - Ensure that NuGet is in the PATH.
 Copy the `nuget.exe` file to preferred location (I use `c:/Program Files/Nuget/Nuget.exe`).
 Add it to PATH environment variable.
    - Confirm that NuGet is in your PATH by starting `cmd.exe` and write *nuget*. you should see the command options.